-Section 9.4. - Removal of appointed official.
+Section 11.4. - Removal of appointed official.

 Any appointee may be removed from office upon the recommendation of the Board of Selectmen for the failure or neglect of such appointee to perform the powers and duties for which appointed.
 Such neglect shall include excessive absence from meetings, inability to serve, conviction of a felony during his term, or abandonment of office.
-The appointee may not be removed for political reasons.
+The appointee may not be removed for political reasons, other than change of party affiliation, which change affects minority representation requirements.

 An appointee holding a fixed term may also be removed by the Board of Selectmen for reasons constituting just cause as defined by the State of Connecticut with a requirement of notice, hearing, and due process.